Fran1409/end-of-field-challenge/README.md

 In this project we had the challenge to recreate some new interfaces.
 We had three options to choose from.
 Two simple ones and one complex one.
 I focused on the simple interface 07 and the complex interface 01.

+At the end I had some time left so I began with interface simple 04 but it isnt't pixel-perfect yet.

 ## Rules

 1. This is a solo challenge.
 And since this is also a test, you are not allowed to ask for help from your fellow juniors this time ツ